 Take a seat.
-Getcha popcorn ready.
-We've got a story for you.
+Get your popcorn ready.
+We’ve got a story for you.
 A story about the first time we went to Cho Sun OK.
 Our initial encounter perfectly sums up everything you need to know about this longstanding Korean barbecue spot.

-You'll be hit with wonderful smells of sizzling meat before you make it in the door.
-Once inside, take note that the place looks like it's falling apart, which is all part of the character and charm.
-It's small, has a low ceiling, looks a little dirty, and you can tell there are a lot of regulars.
+You’ll be hit with wonderful smells of sizzling meat before you make it in the door.
+Once inside, take note that the place looks like it’s falling apart, which is all part of the character and charm.
+It’s small, with a very low ceiling, and you can tell there are a lot of regulars.

-The menu is overwhelming unless you're exceptionally well versed in Korean food, so stick to the basics we covered in the Food Rundown below and you can't go wrong - it's all delicious.
-Cho Sun Ok stacks up against the other traditional Korean restaurants in town, and you can't convince us there's better food at similar spots like Gogi or Sab Soo Gab San.
-They all have great food, but we'll take the character and quirkiness of Cho Sun OK every time.
+The menu is overwhelming unless you’re exceptionally well versed in Korean food.
+It's all delicious.
+Cho Sun OK stacks up against the other traditional Korean restaurants in town, and you can’t convince us there’s better food at similar spots like Gogi or Sab Soo Gab San.
+They all have great food, but we’ll take the character and quirkiness of Cho Sun OK every time.